polskiTran/EEP25-Sumitup/backend/helpers/system_instructions/tldr_llm_cleanup_prompt.md

 # EXAMPLE 3 - remove sponsor us section in the newsletter

-## Looks for self advertisement section in the newsletters:
+## Looks for self advertisement section in the newsletters

 <START_EXAMPLE_INPUT>